grmarxer/F5-PQC-Appworld-Lab/Events/Post-quantum-Cryptography/README.md

 ### BIG-IP Chrome PQC settings

 The Chrome browser, on the Windows-client has experimental features that enable Kyber and ML-KEM.
 However, as mentioned earlier, these features have been removed from the current version of Chrome due to a security gap.
+In this section you will enable the required settings in chrome to implement PQC

 Enable the security features in Chrome to use the Kyber settings and disable the ML-KEM settings